HurricaneLabs/brokenhosts/README.md

 - updated savedsearch to include any hosts that are sending logs from the future
 - added the ability to add custom search additions to make the search more flexible
 - added dashboard panel to show suppressed items
-- updated dashbaord panels to show currently broken items, and all items from the future
+- updated dashboard panels to show currently broken items, and all items from the future
 - added sparkline to the dashboard panels

 v3.2.1: